7aim/7aim/README.md

-- 👋 Hi, I’m ANIRBAN CHOWDHURY
+- Hi, I’m ANIRBAN CHOWDHURY
-- 👀 I’m interested in ...PYTHON
+-  I’m interested in ...c++
-- 🌱 I’m currently learning ...PYTHON
+-  I’m currently learning ...PYTHON

 <!---
 7aim/7aim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.